frconor-ebook/meditations/_posts/2025-11-20-the-widows-mite.md

 There may be certain opportunities on a daily basis for us to be generous with our time, with our patience, with our charity, and sometimes also with the material things that we have.

-These weeks coming up to Christmas---it\'s a particular opportunity each year to go the extra mile, to think out of the box, or to see how we can spread that "culture of generosity" (Pope Francis, *Message*, November 25, 2018) in our family, or in our road, in our environment, in our office---how we can stir other people up to practice this virtue and to get great joy from it.
+These weeks coming up to Christmas---it\'s a particular opportunity each year to go the extra mile, to think out of the box, or to see how we can spread that "culture of generosity" (Pope Francis, *Message*, November 25, 2018) in our family, or in our home, in our environment, in our office---how we can stir other people up to practice this virtue and to get great joy from it.

 We offer ourselves in the little details of each day, from the time of our *Morning Offering* to the sacrifices that we may make to bring about greater social harmony, the "please" and the "thank you," the "I\'m sorry," the smile.